-I’ll admit before the start of camp I felt nervous, excited and hopeful too that I could help make a difference.
+I’ll admit before the start of camp, I felt nervous, excited, and hopeful too that I could help make a difference, however small.
 The rules of no cell phones allowed for the weekend felt intimidating – imagine, no access for 48 hours!
-But I looked forward to the ‘disconnect’ and the reconnect to the child in me.
+But I looked forward to the ‘disconnect’ and reconnecting to the child in me.

-At the end of the closing ceremony, we gathered lakeside and released balloons with notes to our loved ones.
+At the end of camp, we gathered lakeside and released balloons with notes to our loved ones.
 It was magical.
 ‘Grieve.
 Heal.
 Grow’ is Comfort Zone’s slogan.
 We grew indeed.

 Garden dilemmas? firstname.lastname@example.org